Digital-Preservation-Finland/dpres-siptools/README.rst

 Currently importing multiple descriptive metadata files for the same --dmdsec_target is not supported.
 However, it is possible to add multiple descriptive metadata files, when each of these have different targets.

+For information on provenance metadata created during the importing of descriptive metadata, see the section on Provenance metadata in the packaging process below.

 **Compile file section and structural map**